Araffe/vdc-networking-lab/readme.md

 **1)** Create a file containing the JSON code shown above and save it on your computer as "naming-policy.json".

 **2)** Open a Powershell window on your computer.
-Enter the following code to create the policy:
+Enter the following code to create the policy (make sure you are working in the directory where the JSON file exists on your computer):

 <pre lang="...">
 $NamingPolicy = "naming-policy.json"